Universal Periodic Review (UPR)

 Three times a year, UN Member States review the human rights records of 14 among them through the Universal Periodic Review (UPR) process.
 Civil society plays a central role in the recommendations that are ultimately given to countries under review.
-Every Woman participates in this process, working to ensure countries adopt and implement laws and policies to end violence against all women and girls.
+Every Woman submits recommendations focused on ending gender-based violence, working to ensure countries adopt and implement survivor-centred laws and policies.

 How it works

-Universal Periodic Review sessions take place three times a year in Geneva, typically in January/February, April/May, and October/November.
+Universal Periodic Review sessions take place in Geneva, typically in January/February, April/May, and October/November.
 Each session lasts two weeks, during which 14 UN Member States are reviewed, for a total of 42 countries reviewed annually.
 All 193 UN Member States are reviewed every 4.5 years.
 Civil society organisations submit written recommendations and can request to speak in person during the country’s review.

 Our engagement